Welcome to the Madison Valley Rural Fire Department Home Page

 In the spring of 2009, the City of Ennis, which had now increased in population enough to attain “City” status, resolved to become a part of the Madison Valley Rural Fire District, and dissolve the inter-local agreement with the District.

 Today the Madison Valley Rural Fire Department has come a long way from its humble beginnings in 1915.
 In addition to Structure and Wildland Fires, the department responds to Hazardous Materials Incidents, Motor Vehicle Crashes; providing extrication, incident command, and traffic control operations as well as assisting the Ennis Ambulance Service with emergency medical care.
-As the Madison Valley Rural Fire Department maintains the only Rescue Boat in Madison County, we also respond to Water Rescue Incidents, Swiftwater Rescue Incidents, as well as a host of other special rescue incidents.
+As the Madison Valley Rural Fire Department maintains one of only 2 Rescue Boats in Madison County, we also respond to Water Rescue Incidents, Swiftwater Rescue Incidents, Low Angle Rope Rescue, as well as a host of other special rescue incidents.
 The department supports missions for the Madison County Search and Rescue, and the Madison County Sheriff’s Office whenever any of our resources are needed.